KNML: The Sports Animal

-The Sports Animal format began in 1994, originally appearing on KRZY AM 1450.
-In 1996, after KRZY had been sold to a Spanish-language broadcaster, Citadel Broadcasting moved the Sports Animal format to 1050 AM, now using KNML as a call sign.
-In 2000 the Sports Animal format was moved once again to its current home at 610 AM, the second-strongest AM signal in Albuquerque, which included the transfer of the KNML call letters.
+The Sports Animal format began in 1994, originally appearing on KRZY (1450 AM).
+In 1996, after KRZY had been sold to a Spanish-language broadcaster, Citadel moved the Sports Animal format to 1050 AM, using KNML as a call sign.
+In 2000, the Sports Animal format was moved once again to its current home at 610 AM, the second-strongest AM signal in Albuquerque, which included the transfer of the KNML call letters.

-KNML was the home of Don Imus until April 12, 2007.
-Previous program directors include: Andrew Paul (now with KXNT in Las Vegas), Dennis Glasgow and Ian Martin, who worked for the station beginning in 1999 and resigned during the week of July 15, 2008.
+KNML was the home of Don Imus and his syndicated wake up show, Imus in the Morning.
+It was carried until April 12, 2007.
+Previous program directors include: Andrew Paul (later with KXNT in Las Vegas), Dennis Glasgow and Ian Martin, who worked for the station beginning in 1999 and resigned during the week of July 15, 2008.
 Other station personalities included: Gary Herron (KQTM), Dom Zarella, Jeff Lukas, Blake Taylor (KMJ), Bob Clark (KKOB), Mike Powers (KRQE) and Brandon Vogt (KKOB).

+FM translator

+Beginning on November 30, 2017, KNML began simulcasting on the FM band over translator station K240BL, licensed to Albuquerque and broadcasting at 95.9 MHz.
+Its power is 250 watts, low for an FM station.
+But it has a tower on Sandia Crest at 3251 meters (10,666 feet) above sea level, so it is easily heard around the Albuquerque radio market.

+The translator had been owned by Carl G. Brasher and was silent between April and November 2017.
+Previously it had aired programming from KIVA from 2013 to 2017 and KKNS from 2008 to 2013 as well as various stations in years past.